AlexRex/vimeofeed.js/README.md

 ##USAGE

-Put the script at HEAD, change the ID and if you want the Name of the ID div where the videos will be.
+Put the script from the archive vimeofeed.js at HEAD, change the ID and if you want the Name of the ID div where the videos will be.

 Have fun!